How to trace LGBT ancestors

 Check old newspapers and court records

 The same logic applies to your LGBT ancestors.
 Gay men were criminalised in Britain until 1967.
 Lesbians did not face the same type of criminalisation, but were discriminated against in other ways.
-For example, in cases of divorce, fathers would often receive full custody of their children since many judges viewed lesbianism as a disorder.
+In cases of divorce, for example, fathers would often receive full custody of their children since many judges viewed lesbianism as a disorder.
 Support for transgender people was little to none and for centuries they were forced to find their own underground support networks or live a life in silence.

 Since homosexual acts between men were criminalised, it does mean that there is a chance that you might find your ancestor’s name turn up in the courts or in the newspapers.
 For example, William Cooke’s unfortunate case can be found in the England & Wales Crime, Court and Punishment records.
 Cooke was sentenced to life in prison in 1855 at Hertford for the crime of sodomy.